ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-83. A junior data scientist in your team who is interested in Hyperparameter tuning, wrote the following code (8.5) for spiting his corpus into two distinct sets and fitting an LR model:
+Q. A junior data scientist in your team who is interested in Hyperparameter tuning, wrote the following code (8.5) for spiting his corpus into two distinct sets and fitting an LR model:

 ```python